 We are the clay, you are the potter;

 we are all the work of your hand.”

 Not only are we safe in God’s hands, we also become the best version of ourselves.
 I find this truth very encouraging.
 Ever sighed that sigh: “Oh, will I ever change?”
 No reason to give up hope if we put ourselves in God’s hands.

 Last but not least: God’s name.
 Does God have a name?
 If so, who gave Him that name?
 This is problematic – since God is eternal, nobody preceded Him to actually give Him a name.
 So in this case name-giving does not apply.
 Moses ran into this issue when he asked God for His name.
 Here is a snippet of a conversation between God and Moses (Exodus 3:13-14):

-“But Moses protested, ‘If I go to the people of Israel and tell them, ‘The God of your ancestors has sent me to you,’ they will ask me, ‘What is his name?’ then what should I tell them?’
-God replied to Moses, ‘I am who I am [Or I will be what I will be].
-Say this to the people of Israel: I am has sent me to you.’”
+Moses said to God, “Suppose I go to the Israelites and say to them, ‘The God of your fathers has sent me to you,’ and they ask me, ‘What is his name?’
+Then what shall I tell them?”
+God said to Moses, “I am who I am.
+This is what you are to say to the Israelites: ‘I am has sent me to you.’”

 When God revealed His name “I Am”, this was the best possible answer Moses could have received.
 And to this day, God’s answer has given us something to work with.
 Personally, I view His name as an invitation to get to know Him.
 Who is this “I Am”?
 What does He mean with “I Am”?
 What does “I Am” stand for?
 These questions are ours to explore and by the way, in my experience God loves to be explored.
 What happens if we keep knocking on Heaven’s door?
 This, my friend, is for you and me to find out.